Research Note2012 (updated 2025)

 4. Theoretical Implications

-The Zone of Impossibility
+The Knife-Edge of Rationality

 5. Conclusion